Bruce Boudreau: Anaheim Ducks and Minnesota Wild (2012–2020)

 Two days after he was fired by the Capitals, the Anaheim Ducks hired Boudreau to replace the recently fired Randy Carlyle as their head coach.
 Boudreau became the fastest coach to be hired after being fired in NHL history.

-On April 29, 2016, Boudreau was fired by the Ducks after they lost a Game 7 on home ice for the fourth consecutive year.
-He led the Ducks to four consecutive division titles in his four full seasons in Anaheim.
+On April 29, 2016, Boudreau was fired by the Ducks after they lost a game 7 on home ice for the fourth consecutive year.
+He led the Ducks to four consecutive Pacific Division titles in his four full seasons in Anaheim.

 On May 7, 2016, Boudreau was hired by the Minnesota Wild as their new head coach.
-Boudreau led the Wild to a successful regular season finishing 2nd in the Central Division (earning home ice advantage for round 1), but the team fell apart in March, after the Martin Hanzal trade, and collapsed in the first round of the playoffs winning just 1 game on the road and losing every game at home against the St. Louis Blues.
-With the latest early round knock-out of a team that shone during the regular season, Boudreau has cemented his reputation as a coach who has failed to achieve success in the Stanley Cup playoffs.
+Boudreau led the Wild to a successful regular season finishing second in the Central Division (earning home-ice advantage for the first round series), but the team fell apart in March 2017, after the Martin Hanzal trade, and collapsed in the first round of the playoffs winning just one game on the road and losing every game at home against the St. Louis Blues.
 During his fourth season with the Wild, he was fired on February 14, 2020.